CleanBREATHE

 Duration

 • Ss.
-Cyril and Methodius University in Skopije (SCMU), North Macedonia, Faculty of Computer Science (FCSE), Laboratory for Eco-Informatics
+Cyril and Methodius University in Skopje (SCMU), Republic of North Macedonia, Faculty of Computer Science and Engineering (FCSE), Laboratory for Eco-Informaticsk

 • Business Innovation Coach